-• Section 188 of the Workforce Innovation and Opportunity Act prohibiting
+Section 188 of the Workforce Innovation and Opportunity Act prohibiting

-• Section 188 of the Workforce Innovation and Opportunity Act requires reasonable accommodations be provided to qualified individuals with disabilities in certain circumstances.
+- discrimination on the grounds of race, color, religion, sex, national origin, age, disability, political affiliation or belief. - Section 188 of the Workforce Innovation and Opportunity Act requires reasonable accommodations be provided to qualified individuals with disabilities in certain circumstances.

-All workforce system partners will post required notices to ensure all eligible individuals are aware of the system's obligations to operate programs in a nondiscriminatory manner.
+All workforce system partners will post required notices to ensure all eligible individuals are aware of the system's obligations to operate programs in a non-discriminatory manner.
 Equal Employment Opportunity is the Law notices will be posted in all partner facilities and will be reviewed with each program participant and documented in each client file.
 Equal Employment Opportunity language will be placed on all new and reprinted outreach and recruitment documents.